 Knative Serving builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.
 Serving is easy to get started with and scales to support advanced scenarios.

-The Knative Serving project provides middleware primitives that enable:
+The Knative Serving project provides middleware components that enable:

 - Rapid deployment of serverless containers.

-- Automatic scaling up and down to zero
+- Autoscaling including scaling pods down to zero.

 - Point-in-time snapshots of deployed code and configurations.